kyleboyd/books/Uncommon Knowledge/Storytelling and Social Media/Storytelling and Social Media.md

 I can't hope to cover all the tools possible, but I can do my best to cover a core set of tools and – more importantly – explore certain types of tools and the different ways these might be used to tell your story.

-We'll be looking at: Twitter and Facebook (broadly all-encompassing, life-sharing tools);
+We'll be looking at: Twitter and Facebook (broadly all-encompassing, life-sharing tools); /* Mention Instagaram and Pinterest also, if we're mapping this on to the new book. */

 I've loosely grouped these together into clusters, this is partly to make everything a little easier to digest, it's also partly to avoid overwhelming you with an incredibly long amorphous mass of tools you suddenly need to learn.
 As will become apparent in the final section of this book, the magic of these tools lies in how they come together.

 No one can be active on every platform all of the time (you do need to get some actual making done, right?).
 What you can do, however, is mix and match the best set of tools for you to tell your story.
-In the final section of the book, I've taken three people – who I admire, and follow - and told their stories, so you can see how social comes together in the real world…

-+ Tina Roth Eisenberg
-+ Oliver Jeffers
-+ Mister Clarke (How about Mr Bingo?
-What's he up to?)

 Think of the tools as being little coloured shards of glass in a kaleidoscope.
 You can put them together in different ways. <!-- How cool would it be to have a series of different coloured kaleidoscope pictures here? -->

 /*

 DIAGRAM
-Above (L-R): Twitter + Pinterest + Tumblr; Facebook + Flickr +
+Above (L-R): Twitter + Pinterest + Tumblr; Facebook + Flickr + Etc.

+This is little coloured shards of diagrammatic glass.

 */